pegasone/pegasone.github.io/index.md

 <h4>2020-10-01</h4>

 ACPO-14 stands for "Active & Positive 14 days".
-It is calculated as the product of the average Positive rate and the slope of the Active cases per million over the last 14 days (the slope allows for 1-2 days worth of data to be missing at the ends of the 14-day sliding window but this is seldom the case, if at all).
+It is calculated as the product of the average Positive rate and the slope of the Active cases per million over the last 14 days (where both data are available; the slope allows for 1-2 days worth of data to be missing at the ends of the 14-day sliding window but this is seldom the case, if at all).
 Here is the first screenshot:

 ![Figure 24](/img/img030.png)